dgleba/actionlogin-xataface/README.md

 # actionlogin-xataface

 This repo is a mimimal example app showing an issue I am trying to resolve in Xataface.
+See https://groups.google.com/d/topic/xataface/5KXPXV2awVI/discussion

 ## Post